 1. Contributory Negligence

-Under the theory of contributory negligence, a person is prohibited from recovering any damages if his or her own negligence contributed to the injury.
+Under the theory of contributory negligence, a person is prohibited from recovering any damages if his own negligence contributed to the injury.
 Recovery is barred even if the plaintiff was only slightly responsible for the injury.
-In the scenario described above, Bill would not be entitled to damages if ABC could show that he was even 1% responsible for his injury.
+In the scenario described above, Jeff would not be entitled to damages if Ellen could show that he was even 1% responsible for his injury.

 Before workers compensation laws were enacted, employers could use the doctrine of contributory negligence to fend off lawsuits by injured employees.
-Their efforts were usually successful since few employees could prove that their injuries did not result from any negligence committed by them.
+They were usually successful since few employees could prove that their injuries were solely the fault of the employer.

-Nowadays, the principle of contributory negligence is generally considered too harsh.
-Many defendants can easily demonstrate that the plaintiff was 1% responsible for the injury.
-Thus, this doctrine has been abandoned in all but a handful of states.
+Nowadays, contributory negligence is generally considered too harsh.
+It has been abandoned in all but a handful of states.

 2. Comparative Negligence

-Instead of contributory negligence, most states have adopted the doctrine of comparative negligence.
-Under this legal theory, a person's compensation for an injury is proportionate to his or her degree of liability.
-An individual may be eligible for damages even if that person's negligence contributed to his or her own injury.
+Most states have adopted the doctrine of comparative negligence.
+Under this theory, a person's compensation for an injury is proportionate to his degree of liability.
+An individual may be eligible for damages even if his negligence contributed to his own injury.
 There are two types of comparative negligence rules: pure and modified.

 Pure Comparative Negligence

-One main drawback of pure comparative negligence is that it allows a person to recover damages for an injury for which he or she was largely responsible.
-Based on this theory, Bill could recover 1% of the $50,000 damages award ($500) even if he was 99% responsible for his injury.
+One main drawback of pure comparative negligence is that it allows a person to recover damages for an injury for which he was largely responsible.
+Based on this theory, Jeff could recover 1% of the $50,000 damages award ($500) even if he was 99% responsible for his injury.
 To address such situations, many states have adopted a doctrine called modified comparative negligence.

 Modified Comparative Negligence

-About two-thirds of the states have adopted a modified comparative negligence rule.
-Under this type of rule, damages are awarded only for that portion of an injury not attributed to the plaintiff.
-However, compensation is allowed only if a person's culpability does not exceed a specified threshold.
-The threshold is typically 50% or 51%.
+About two-thirds of the states have adopted a modified comparative negligence rule in which damages are awarded only for that portion of an injury not attributed to the plaintiff.
+Compensation is allowed only if a person's culpability does not exceed a specified threshold, typically 50% or 51%.